-5 ways to slow your heart rate when anxious
+Five ways to help slow your heart rate when anxious

-You wake as the sun rises in the morning; you feel the warmth of the animal skin covering your body as you lay on the mud floor of the hut you call home.
-Alongside you and next door, you hear other tribe members rousing, too.
+You wake as the sun rises in the morning; you feel the warmth of the animal skin covering your body as you lie on the mud floor of the hut you call home.
+Alongside you and next door, you hear other community members rousing, too.
 The birds sing in the trees that surround you.
 You get up and prepare yourself to hunt for food.
-There is nowhere to work here, your life’s purpose is to survive.
+There is nowhere to work here; your life’s purpose is to survive.

-Finding food is intensely challenging and you are the source of food for your animal cohabitants.
-Meat is rare and it might take you and your hunting party days to arrive home with something to feed the tribe.
+Finding food is intensely challenging, and you are the source of food for your animal cohabitants.
+Meat is rare, and it might take you and your hunting party days to arrive home with something to feed everyone.
 Your body must work efficiently to keep you safe from harm.
-Danger lurks everywhere but your body is powerful.
+Danger lurks everywhere, but your body is powerful.
 When your brain recognises an imminent threat, it will activate your fight or flight response, so you can run or fight.
-This innate life saving skill keeps you alive on your dangerous missions.
+This innate lifesaving skill keeps you alive on your dangerous missions.

 Why does anxiety cause heart palpitations?